SurendraTamang/awesome-webscraping-blogs/README.md

 # List of Web Scraping Technical Blogs

-This is a curated list of awesome webscraping technical blogs from research to deployment.
+This is a curated list of awesome webscraping technical blogs and vidoes from research to deployment.
 Feel free to add more on this topic

 ## Website